MicrosoftDocs/dynamics365smb-docs/business-central/sustainability-carbon-credit.md

 ### Purchase documents

-To work with purchase documents, follow the steps:
+To work with any purchase-related documents, follow the steps:

 1. Select the ![Lightbulb that opens the Tell Me feature 3.](media/ui-search/search_small.png "Tell me what you want to do") icon and:
-   1. Enter **Purchase Invoices** if you invoice as a **Document Type**, and then select the related link.
+   1. Enter **Purchase Invoices** if you want invoice as a **Document Type**, and then select the related link.
    2. Enter **Purchase Orders** if you want order as a **Document Type**, and then select the related link.
-2. Populate document header based on the following instruction [how to work with purchase documents](purchasing-how-record-purchases.md).
+2. Populate document header based on the following instruction [how to work with purchase invoices and orders](purchasing-how-record-purchases.md).
 3. Choose the item configure as a carbon credit in the **No.** field in the purchase document lines, and add appropriate **Quantity** and **Direct Unit Cost**.
 4. Add the **Sustainability Account No.** you would use for decreasing your carbon dioxide (CO₂) value.
 System will automatically populate the value in the **Emission CO2** field based on the value you have configured in the **Carbon Credit Per UOM** field on the **Item** card.
 5. Post the document.